patricktsg/progress-bar/README.md

 - ~~Create me steps for progress increments and associated colors / shades for each, currently it starts at 50 with increments of 10 to 100~~ ✅
 - Tooltip or hover action to show the actual number when mouseover the bar or field
+- Change the shades to graduate better going from darker to light reds, dark orange to light orange, then light green to dark green